WDamaris/todo-list-app/README.md

 ### Description

-In this project I build application that can be used to make plans of your day,what you intend to do and at the end of the day mark what you were able to accomplish.
+In this project I build application that can be used to add plans of your day,what you intend to do and at the end of the day mark what you were able to accomplish.
 ### Live link

 ### Built with